naseif/Eyesense-Music-Bot/README.md

 <p align="center">
 <b>Eyesense is a feature-rich discord bot that plays music from various platforms and more. <br>
-  The bot is still in the development phase You can check the release page for the stable releases</b>
+  The bot is still in the development phase.
+You can check the release page for the stable releases.</b>

 </p>